Nimayyy13/Sem-3-project-RSA-Web-Application/README.md

 ## 📄 License

-This project is created for educational purposes as part of a 2nd-year Information Technology engineering course.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Support

-For questions about this student project:
+For technical support or questions:
-- **Email**: support@rsaproject.com
+- **Email**: support@rsaservices.com
 - **Phone**: 1800-RSA-HELP
 - **Emergency**: Available 24/7